ArmandoDo/yocto-project-imx/006-test-CAN-protocol.md

 ```

-Save the `.conf` file and load the changes.
+Save the `.config` file and load the changes.
 After that, compile Bitbake kernel with
 the new configuration:

 ```bash